syntixi/website/docs/guides/trigger/cron.md

 ## How to create a cron trigger

-Assume we want to trigger a function every minutes, you can provide `* * * * *` as crontab specification when create the cron trigger.
-(Visit [here](https://en.wikipedia.org/wiki/Cron) here to learn more about crontab specification.)
+Assume we want to trigger a function every minutes, you can provide `* * * * *` as cron expression when creating the cron trigger.
+(Visit [here](https://en.wikipedia.org/wiki/Cron) to learn more about cron expression.)

 ```sh
 $ syntixi crontrigger create --name hello --function hello --cron "* * * * *"